zeeebs/TTA-JavaScript-Projects/README.md

 # JavaScript-Projects
-This repository displays samples of projects I made using JavaScript, and various Tech Academy assignments.
+This repository displays samples of projects and Tech Academy assignments that utilize JavaScript.

 <h3>Notable Projects</h3>
   <ul>